hujhax/austin-improv-wiki/Troupes/Animal Farm.md

 <p>All improv is equal, but some improv is more equal than others.</p> </blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[The Hideout Theatre]]:<blockquote><p>We get suggestions of Animals from the audience and use those to create characters who then create a story.</p>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>We get suggestions of Animals from the audience and use those to create characters who then create a story.</p>

 <p>We came up with the night that we thought we were performing, but then ended up not.</p>